ursbraem/Solutions/templates/render-dataselect-relations.md

 </section>
 ```

-(I'm pretending HTML5 here to compensate the fact that the page I'm retrofitting is XHTML 0.1.5 or so.)

-Note: The FE template doesn't even need the dataselect field.
+> Note: The FE template doesn't even need the dataselect field.
 Instead we give it a field play_html we will fill later.
 But you have to add encode="false" to achieve proper rendering.

 And: If you add <perch:content id="playID"> to the FE template, you'll see that the dataselect field only returns it's value.
 Not the entire template of the linked item.
 That's why we have to do some more rendering.